• Login

 Here’s what you can do that will save you time but bring you similar results from the platform:

-You can create 30 days of unique pins without any new blog posts
+You can create 30 days of unique pins without any new blog posts, videos or social media posts.

-One of the things fellow creators who have downloaded our Pinterest eBook or are alumni in our Pindepth Advanced course often ask is: “I only have 10 blog posts, how can I pin as actively as you’re suggesting without always pinning other people’s content or working my fingers to the bone to write and create new blog posts?”
+One of the things fellow creators who have downloaded our Pinterest eBook or are alumni in our Audience Growth Academy course often ask is: “I just started and only have 10 blog posts, how can I pin as actively as you’re suggesting without always pinning other people’s content or working my fingers to the bone to write and create new blog posts?”

-The truth is, you can have only 3 blog posts but also have 30 pins which are enough to pin one new thing a day.
+The truth is, you can have only 3 blog posts, social posts or videos to start pinning on Pinterest.
+Three pieces of content can easily help you create 30 pins, which is enough to pin one new thing a day on Pinterest.
 Here’s the math:

 3 (blog posts) x 2 (headlines) x 5 (pin designs) = 30 pins